amix/vimrc/README.md

 	git clone https://github.com/amix/vimrc.git ~/.vim_runtime
 	sh ~/.vim_runtime/install_awesome_vimrc.sh

-I also recommend using [the Hack font](http://sourcefoundry.org/hack/) (it's free and awesome font designed for source code).
+I also recommend using [the Hack font](http://sourcefoundry.org/hack/) (it's a free and awesome font designed for source code).
 The Awesome vimrc is already setup to try to use it.

 ## How to install the Basic version?
-The basic version is basically just one file and no plugins.
-Simply copy [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim) and paste it into your vimrc.
+The basic version is just one file and no plugins.
+Just copy [basic.vim](https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim) and paste it into your vimrc.

-This is useful to install on remote servers where you don't need many plugins and you don't do many edits.
+The basic version is useful to install on remote servers where you don't need many plugins, and you don't do many edits.

 	git clone git://github.com/amix/vimrc.git ~/.vim_runtime
 	sh ~/.vim_runtime/install_basic_vimrc.sh